An in-depth report on the health risks of smoking and how to quit.

 and dementia.Heavy smoking during middle age increases the risk for Alzheimer disease and dementia by 100% in later life.

-Wrinkles.Smokers are nearly five times more likely to develop more and deeper wrinkles as they age compared to nonsmokers.
+Skin wrinkles.Smokers are nearly five times more likely to develop more and deeper skin wrinkles as they age compared to nonsmokers.

 Baldness and premature gray hair.Certain chemicals in smoke break down in hair cells, which leads to hair damage.